 Brown Chapel AME Church & Martin Luther King, Jr. Memorial Statue

-DESCRIPTION: Brown Chapel was organized by freed men in 1866 after the Civil War.
+DESCRIPTION: Brown Chapel was organized by freedmen in 1866 after the Civil War.
 The current edifice by a Black architect A.J.
-Farley, was built in 1908 and is noted for its imposing twin towers and Romanesque Revival exterior.
+Farley was built in 1908 and is noted for its imposing twin towers and Romanesque Revival exterior.
 With its proximity to downtown and Edmond Pettus Bridge, this church was the staging ground for the historic Selma to Montgomery Marches of the Civil Rights Movement.
 Despite a ban on protest marches by Governor George Wallace, the first march led by SCLC’s Hosea Williams and SNCC’s John Lewis took place on 7 March 1965, known as “Bloody Sunday” — 600 civil rights marchers were attacked by state and local police with billy clubs and tear gas 6 blocks away on Edmond Pettus Bridge.
-John Lewis’ skull was fractured in the melee as many white onlookers cheered.
+John Lewis’s skull was fractured in the melee as many white onlookers cheered.
 When national TV programming was interrupted that night to showcase the events, the nation’s disapproving eyes finally gazed upon the Selma and other civil rights marches.
-The second march took place on 9 March 1965 but was halted at the bridge for fear of death — even though national news cameras were there; on 21 March 1965, after Governor Wallace’s ban was overruled by Federal Judge Frank M. Johnson Jr., only the third march led by Dr. King, Aberbernathy, Hosea Williams, John Lewis, interfaith ministers and a host of celebrities and made it to Montgomery, 51 miles away 5 days later.
-As the meeting place and offices of the Southern Christian Leadership Conference during the Selma Movement the church played a major role in leading to the adoption of the Voting Rights Act of August 1965.
+The second march took place on 9 March 1965 but was halted at the bridge for fear of death — even though national news cameras were there; on 21 March 1965, after Governor Wallace’s ban was overruled by Federal Judge Frank M. Johnson Jr., only the third march led by Dr. King, Ralph Abernathy, Hosea Williams, John Lewis, interfaith ministers and a host of celebrities and made it to Montgomery, 51 miles away 5 days later.
+As the meeting place and office of the Southern Christian Leadership Conference during the Selma Movement, the church played a major role in leading to the adoption of the Voting Rights Act of August 1965.
 A monument to Dr. Martin Luther King, Jr. was dedicated in front of the chapel in 1979.